DiegoReiriz/AkkaAgentsExample/README.markdown

     case Received(message) => log.info("Received: \n"+ message.decodeString("UTF8"))
     case PeerClosed     => context stop self

-    //if the agent receives a message that it doesn't understand, it sends a warning through the logger case x @ _ => log.warning("Something else is up. ---> " + x.toString)
+    //if the Actor receives a message that it doesn't understand, it sends a warning through the logger case x @ _ => log.warning("Something else is up. ---> " + x.toString)

   }